 I was a solitary but expressive child, fond of words but not of uttering them, attracted to people but wary of them.
 I wrote, dark abstract poems torn out of my small hands by my panicked mother, and drew, image after image, on every surface available.
 My silent gestures not rebellious but a form of resilience, a means to translate information I was eager to absorb but that did not always make sense to me, to adapt to a confusing chaotic world.
 In adulthood these expressions continue, in various mediums but with the unfailing objective of creating objects I could revisit, physical interpretations of memories, emotions and actual events significant to me.

 Photography and video have become my fundamental means of expression as I attempt to continue telling my own stories as well as presenting those of others.

-Born in Paris of Austrian and Franco-Belgian parents, I was raised primarily in London before moving to the US where I obtained a Bachelor of Arts in Theatrical Set and Lighting Design from Bennington College in Vermont.
+Born in Paris of Austrian and Franco-Belgian parents, I was raised primarily in London before moving to the US where I obtained a b.a. in Theatrical Set and Lighting Design from Bennington College in Vermont.
 I pursued a design career in New York and Washington DC for several years before unforeseen events led me to work at the World Bank and as a high school teacher.
-A return to my native France included a Masters Degree in Contemporary French Literature, with a thesis on Cocteau, from NYU Paris, before several years as a project manager on International Development and Reform Projects financed by the European Commission throughout the Balkans and several former Soviet satellite countries.
-I moved back to the United States and settled in the Hudson Valley in 2013 where, in addition to my art practice, I opened and developed a retail store/art gallery and later a small boutique hotel, Harvey House, in a building I completely renovated and decorated.
-I closed Harvey House in September 2016 and have focused on my art ever since.
+A return to my native France included a Masters in Contemporary French Literature, with a thesis on Cocteau, from NYU Paris, before several years as a project manager on International Development and Reform Projects financed by the European Commission throughout the Balkans and several former Soviet satellite countries.
+I moved back to the United States and settled in the Hudson Valley in early 2013 and have focused on creative endeavors ever since.